jonathancox1/blackjack/README.md

 - Functional Programming
 - Creating functions that allow for random results
 - User interactivity and calculating scores
-- Refactoring for cleaner more consistanct code
+- Refactoring for cleaner more consistent code